Optimal tests for continuous-variable quantum teleportation and photodetectors: Calculations for the approximation of a photodetector

-The second equality follows from the action of a pure-loss channel on a number state.
-The third equality follows from \eqref{def:ideal-pd}.
-The fourth equality is a consequence of the direct-sum property the trace distance on classical-quantum states.
-Rest of the steps follow from basic algebraic manipulations.
+\end{widetext} The second equality follows from the action of a pure-loss channel on a number state.
+The third equality follows from \eqref{def:ideal-pd-supp}.
+The fourth equality is a consequence of the direct-sum property of the trace distance on classical-quantum states.
+The rest of the steps follow from basic algebraic manipulations.

 Therefore, the energy-constrained diamond distance between $\P$ and $\widetilde{\P}^{\eta}$ reduces to the following optimization problem: